jinnde/McSync/source/README.txt

+# Development Workflow

+To compile, go to the mcsync root directory and execute the "compile" script.
+Or, to compile and run (only on success), execute "mcsync".

 # Source Code Structure

 McSync is organized as a bunch of interacting agents.
 The source files can be understood in relation to these.

+  general code:
     definitions.h   used by everybody
+    main.c          starts agents: 1 machine, 1 device, (!slave) user interface, 1 router
+    specs.c         read/write preferences and configuration
+  agents:

-    main.c                  figures out whether it should be CMD / HQ / WKR and runs routermain communication.c         handles sending and receiving of messages over channels (PO) network.c               connects to remote machine and establishes connection to remote mcsync
+    router.c        handles sending and receiving of messages over channels (PO) reacher.c       connects to remote machine and establishes connection to remote mcsync machine.c       adminstrates requests to create/remove connections, creates reachers device.c        handles device operations: scan files, update file, etc. tui.c           2D textual user interface, source of request messages (CMD) should have 3 layers: UI high level, UI low level, UI independent high level has design of what actions/state user can do/see when low level could be tui or gui or cli independent handles messaging and virtual tree maintenance

-    workerops.c             code for WKR
-    diskscan.c

-    headquarters.c          code for HQ
-    comparisons.c

-    tui.c                   code for CMD (user interface)
-    specs.c                 (de)serialize preferences and configuration

-To compile, go to the uppermost directory, and type 'make'.
-To run, go one directory higher, and type `'./bin/mcsync'`.
+--------------------------------- updated to here, needs to be merged into tech report

 ## The Types of Agents